 Nostrand-Rogers Avenues Select Bus Service

-In preparation for Brooklyn’s first Select Bus Service line on the B44 route, the Department of Design and Construction has begun construction at the future stations, starting with underground utility work.
-Later in the spring, summer, and fall the following work will occur: construction of concrete bus pads in the roadway and station platforms on the sidewalk, roadway resurfacing and bus lane painting, new bus shelters and landscaping, new signage for rush hour lanes and truck loading, new metered parking, and the installation of fare machines.
+In preparation for Brooklyn’s first Select Bus Service line, DOT, NYC Transit and the Department of Design and Construction have completed construction on the route, including work on concrete bus pads in the roadway and station platforms on the sidewalk, roadway resurfacing and bus lane painting, new bus shelters and landscaping, new signage for rush hour lanes and truck loading, new metered parking, and the installation of fare machines.
 Meanwhile, the ongoing reconstruction of Nostrand Avenue between Flushing and Atlantic Avenues will include new stations and bus lanes, and will be complete by late 2014.
 Download a summary of Select Bus Service improvements, including a map of the route and stations (pdf)